MicrosoftDocs/entra-docs/docs/id-governance/privileged-identity-management/configure-global-access-with-pim.md

 This article discusses how to use Microsoft Entra Private Access to enable Privileged Identity Management (PIM) for Secure Access.
 For details about enabling (PIM), see [What is Microsoft Entra Privileged Identity Management?](/entra/id-governance/privileged-identity-management/pim-configure).

-## Add Microsoft Entra Private Access with Privileged Identity Management (PIM)
+## Ensure secure access to your high value private applications

 Customer should consider configuring PIM using Global Secure Access for these reasons:

 **Enhanced Security:** PIM allows for just-in-time privileged access, reducing the risk of excessive, unnecessary, or misused access permissions within your environment.
-This enhanced security aligns with the Zero Trust principle of least privilege, ensuring that users have access only when they need it.
+This enhanced security aligns with the [Zero Trust](https://www.microsoft.com/security/business/zero-trust) principle, ensuring that users have access only when they need it.

 **Efficient Management**: Microsoft Global Secure Access offers Role-Based Access Control (RBAC) to manage administrative access efficiently.
 Admin roles like Global Administrator, Security Administrator, and others have varying levels of access, from full permissions to read-only access.
 This feature helps in delegating access effectively based on administrative responsibilities.